 Here is a television interview regarding Blood and Daring that I enjoyed with Steve Paiken:

 R. B. Bennett was one of Canada’s most controversial prime ministers, but there had never been a major biography addressing the man, his times, and his transformational leadership.
 That changed in 2010 with the publication of my Bennett: The Rebel Who Challenged and Changed a Nation.
 The book earned critical praise and in 2012 was published in paperback by GooseLand Editions.

-Here is an interview conducted by Steve Paiken regarding Bennett: (odd, my hair looks darker seven years ago…must be the lighting.)
+Here is an interview conducted by Steve Paiken regarding Bennett: (odd, my hair looks darker all those years ago…must be the lighting.)

 When something strikes me as worthy of comment I write op ed articles for newspapers or include it in my Monday blog and sometimes my thoughts lead to calls for radio interviews.